Ready to say goodbye to debt for good? Learn More

 Next, start preparing your case.
 Before you file paperwork with the court, gather information and evidence for your legal claim.

-✍️ Get the defendant’s contact information, including their legal name, address, phone number(s), and email address.
+✍️ Get the contact information of the defendant (the person or company you’re suing), including their legal name, address, phone number(s), and email address.
 If it’s a business, you’ll want to check with the secretary of state and find the defendant company’s name, office address, trade name, and who the principal officers of the company are so you can properly serve them.

 If the court can’t find the defendant, they can’t be served and you won’t be able to proceed with getting a trial date.